ClementTsang/bottom/CONTRIBUTING.md

 ### Packaging

-If you want to become a package maintainer, see [here](https://clementtsang.github.io/bottom/nightly/contribution/packaging-and-distribution/) for details on how to build bottom, corresponding completion/manpages, and how to add installation instructions for the package to the README.
+If you want to become a package maintainer, see [here](https://clementtsang.github.io/bottom/nightly/contribution/packaging-and-distribution/) for details on how to build bottom, how to generate/obtain completion files and manpages, and how to add installation instructions for the package to the README.